Seanxupoj/DATA-ANALYST-PORTFOLIO/Airline Loyalty Campaign and Churn Analysis/README.md

 - Presentation slides in `.pdf` format (exported from Tableau workbook) containing brief context, objectives, dataset details, visualizations with notes, and final summary.

 ## Datasets
-- name.csv - detail
+- `customer_flight_activity.csv` - records of loyalty customer flight and point activities
-  - Fields:
+  - Fields: 10
-  - Records:
+  - Records: 405,625
-- name.csv - detail
+- `customer_loyalty_history.csv` - brief information of loyalty customers
-  - Fields:
+  - Fields: 16
-  - Records:
+  - Records: 16,738

 ## Acknowledgements
 The data is originally from IBM, and currently can be downloaded from Maven Analytics website.